Colstuwjx/kstore/README.md

 # kstore

-kstore is a simple collector which do list watch with k8s objects and maintain local cache.
+kstore is a simple collector which do list watch with k8s objects and maintain local cache, we can use kstore to track schedule history, and do some statistics, monitoring job on it.

+Tips: kstore is still in early and heavily development version, any break or uncompatible changes would happen.

+## design

+kstore implemented local cache to maintain k8s object data(currently ONLY pod), and build index for them. we could filter pods by deleted/non-deleted, or POD ip, node name, even time range in the future.

-## run
+## Usage

+we need to build the kstore bundle, and ensure at least 3 nodes running at one cluster.

 ```
 $ go build